fiumad/Advanced-Computer-Systems/proj4/README.md

 Time taken to search for word "dano": 2.68 seconds
 ```

 SIMD is not implemented as no speedup is necessary with this choice of data structure.
-I supposed that many keys could searched for simultaneously
+I suppose that many keys could searched for simultaneously
-and that there could be a large speedup from SIMD for this workload; however, the assignment refers to search speedup during single key or single prefix searches.
+and that there could be a large speedup from SIMD for that workload; however, the assignment refers to search speedup during single key or single prefix searches.

+One major downside of this approach is that the storage size for the raw column data isn't reduced.
+The encoded column file is a bit larger than
+the raw column file.
+This is because even though there are less repeated keys, the encoded file needs to store the indices at which each key can be found.
+This conversion increases the size of the file but greatly increases our ability to search through the data.